rohann-xd/pdf-merger/README.md

 3. Click the merge button.
 4. The merged PDF will open directly in your browser.
 5. Use the browser’s download option if needed.
+6. In case of errors due to file size, a message will be displayed, and any files exceeding 2MB will be skipped.

 ---